Skip to main content

 Neum border crossing

-Confusing though it may seem, Croatia is divided by a narrow coastal strip (20km/12mi) belonging to Bosnia-Herzegovina.
+Confusing though it may seem, Croatia is divided by a narrow coastal strip (20km/12 mi) belonging to Bosnia-Herzegovina.
 Consequently, as you drive through, at Neum, you’ll have passport controls on both borders.
-In summer 2022, the new Pelješac Bridge (currently under construction) will open, meaning that drivers will bypass Bosnia-Herzegovina.
+In the summer of 2022, the new Pelješac Bridge (currently under construction) will open, meaning that drivers will bypass Bosnia-Herzegovina.

 Komarna wine region